 D.65 Residents of the District reported having slightly lower levels of life satisfaction (7.7 out of 10.00) than the average for UK (7.4) in the 2022/23 period.
 The Covid-19 pandemic led to decreased levels of life satisfaction being reported across all of the UK and Winchester was no exception with a decrease to 7.0 reported in 2020/21 from 7.5 reported in the previous year period.
 Average figures recorded relating to 'feeling the things done in life are worthwhile' and 'happiness' also decreased compared to prior years in the district (both at 7.3) in 2020/21 and were lower than or equivalent to the averages for UK (at 7.7 and 7.3, respectively).
 Average levels of anxiety recorded for the District fell between 2019/20 and 2020/21 (from 3.6 to 2.9), and were lower than the average for the UK (3.3) [See reference 96].
 Perceptions of personal wellbeing and happiness have since increased to 8.0 and 7.2 in Winchester since 2020/21.
-Whilst perceptions of wellbeing remain higher than the England average 7.73, perceptions of happiness are lower than the England average 7.73.
+Whilst perceptions of wellbeing remain higher than the England average 7.73, perceptions of happiness are lower than the England average of 7.38.

 D.66 Hampshire County Council has undertaken work to map mental health and well-being in the County.
-In Winchester, the areas estimated to have lower mental health and well-being are St Luke, St Bartholomew and St Michael (previously St John & All Saints) wards.
-St Bartholomew and St Michael (previously St John & All Saints) and St Luke are amongst the lowest 20% of wards in the County for mental health and well-being.
+In Winchester, the areas estimated to have lower mental health and well-being are St John & All Saints, St Luke and St Bartholomew.
+St John & All Saints and St Luke are amongst the lowest 20% of wards in the County for mental health and well-being.
 St Bartholomew is amongst the lowest 40% of wards in the County.

-D.67 St Bartholomew and St Michael (previously St John & All Saints) is reported to perform particularly poorly (ranking lower than 50 out of the 240 wards in Hampshire) in relation to indicators for its population's material wellbeing, health, life satisfaction, strong and stable families and social capital.
+D.67 St John & All Saints is reported to perform particularly poorly (ranking lower than 50 out of the 240 wards in Hampshire) in relation to indicators for its population's material well-being, health, life satisfaction, strong and stable families and social capital.
 St Luke also performs poorly in relation to these indicators as well as indicators relating to enabling infrastructure and local economy.